MatrixAI/Polykey-Docs/Vaults.md

 #### `public getVault(name: string): Vault`
 * `name`: Name of vault to get

 Retrieves a Vault instance from the vault manager's mapping of vaults.
-TODO: Behaviour if vault does not exist? should it be Vault | undefined?
-Returns a `Vault` object.
+Throws a `VaultDoesNotExist` exception if the name given does not exist.

 ---